 Education Law Session Vermont Principals’ Association- January 13, 2015

 On January 13, 2015 Steve Stitzel and Dina Atwood will be presenting: Current Issues in Labor and Personnel Law: a Workshop for Public School Administrators and Legislative Update for the Vermont Principals' Association.
-The workshop is … [Continue reading]
+The workshop is designed … [Continue reading]

 Office Of Civil Rights Guidance- Single Sex Classes and Extracurricular Activities